Public-interest evidence portal

 Evidence intake

-Submit public links, source documents, organization pages, statements, datasets, or records for review.
+Submit public links, source documents, organization pages, statements, datasets, or records for relevance review.

 Method